Mosaicism is a condition in which cells within the same person have a different genetic makeup. This condition can affect any type of cell, including:

 Treatment will depend on the type and severity of the disorder.
 You may need less intense treatment if only some of the cells are abnormal.

-How well you do depend on which organs and tissues are affected (for example, the brain or heart).
-It is difficult to predict the effects of having two different cell lines in one person.
+How well you do depends on which organs and tissues are affected (for example, the brain or heart).
+It is difficult to predict the effects of having 2 different cell lines in 1 person.

-In general, patients with a high number of abnormal cells have the same outlook as people with the typical form of the disease (those who have all abnormal cells).
+In general, people with a high number of abnormal cells have the same outlook as people with the typical form of the disease (those who have all abnormal cells).
+The typical form is also called non-mosaic.

-Patients with a low number of abnormal cells may only be mildly affected.
-They may not discover that they have mosaicism until they give birth to a child who has the typical (non-mosaic) form of the disease.
+People with a low number of abnormal cells may be only mildly affected.
+They may not discover that they have mosaicism until they give birth to a child who has the non-mosaic form of the disease.
+Sometimes a child born with the non-mosaic form will not survive, but a child born with mosaicism will.

 Complications depend on how many cells are affected by the genetic change.